afearbm/new-relic-plugins/cloudfoundry/README.md

 There are multiple ways to deploy the nozzle:

+- Blue Medora Nozzle for PCF Tile method (requires Pivotal Cloud Foundry)
 - Installing the nozzle via the Cloud Foundry Command Line Interface (cf-cli)
 - Cloning the nozzle from the github repo and running it on any box that can connect to the Traffic Controller
 - Installing the nozzle via the BOSH Command Line Interface (CLI)

+**Prerequisites Blue Medora Nozzle for PCF Tile method**

+- Download the Blue Medora Nozzle for PCF Tile from the Pivotal Network at: https://network.pivotal.io/, then follow the instructions for installing, configuring, and using the nozzle as documented on the Pivotal web site at: https://docs.pivotal.io/blue-medora/index.html

 **Prerequisites CF App method**